dobemad/MPK249/README.md

 _Disclaimer:_ Use of this material can possibly void your warranty, corrupt your presets or brick your controller.

+## Downloads
+If you are not familiar with setting up a python environment

+you can download the Windows executable from this repository [here](https://github.com/dobemad/MPK249/releases/download/v1.0.0/mpk249_gui.exe).
+(sorry Apple users)

 ### Pre-requisites
 For the GUI:
 Install customtkinter (if not already installed) pillow and python-rtmidi